djpadbit/gameboy/README.md

 F3 - Set mode to 2 (Scaling adjusting mode)

-F6 - Reste scaling and offset to default
+F4 - Reset scaling and offset to default

+F5 - Toggle debug display (numbers on the left)

 The arrows control the game in mode 0, the offset in mode 1 and the scaling in mode 2